Analytic K-semistability and local wall-crossing: Introduction

 Our result exhibits some local wall-crossing phenomena for $K$-stability, as one varies the polarisation.
 Such phenomena arise when a moduli space parametrising families of stable objects undergo transformations when the stability condition varies.
 As a leading example, in \cite{DolHu}, the cone of linearisations for a given reductive group action is divided into chambers, where crossing a wall results in a birational transformation of the associated GIT quotient.
 While there are deep results on wall-crossings for moduli of stable bundles on surfaces (see \cite[Chapter 4, Section C]{HuLe} and reference therein), moduli of curves (e.g. \cite{HaHy}), or moduli of log Fano pairs (see e.g. \cite{AsDeLiu}), far less seems to be known about variations of cscK moduli, as built in \cite{fujikischumacher,dervan-moduli}.
 While a broader approach for wall-crossings of moduli of varieties is developed in \cite{dervanstabilityconditions}, in this work we focus on local variations of the cscK moduli under perturbations of the polarisation.
-As we explain in Section \ref{sec:invariantsandwallcrossing}, our result holds uniformly in specific families of polarised manifolds, and shows that the sign of a finite number of Futaki invariants on $X_0$ governs whether or not those families will contribute to the corresponding cscK moduli.
-This provides an evidence that wall-crossing phenomena should be observed for such moduli.
-While the main difficulties are yet to come to understand those wall-crossings fully, we expect our construction to be a first step in that direction. \begin{remark} It would be very interesting to address the issues and results of the present work purely algebro-geometrically, for example using the newly developed non-Archimedean framework for $K$-stability of Boucksom--Jonsson (\cite{boucksom-jonsson}).
+As we explain in Section \ref{sec:invariantsandwallcrossing}, our result holds uniformly in specific families of polarised manifolds, and shows that the sign of a finite number of Futaki invariants on $X_0$ governs whether or not those families will contribute to the corresponding cscK moduli. \begin{remark} It would be very interesting to address the issues and results of the present work purely algebro-geometrically, for example using the newly developed non-Archimedean framework for $K$-stability of Boucksom--Jonsson (\cite{boucksom-jonsson}).
 In particular, they prove the (uniform) $K$-stability analogue of the LeBrun--Simanca openness theorem (\cite{lebrunsimanca93}).
 Note, however, that it is crucial to allow for automorphisms in the current situation.
 Indeed, while the strictly $K$-semistable manifold might have discrete automorphism group, the $K$-polystable central fibre it is a small deformation of will \emph{always} have non-trivial reduced automorphism group.
 The work of Boucksom--Jonsson is under the assumption that the reduced automorphism group is trivial and thus their techniques cannot immediately be applied to give purely algebro-geometric counterparts to our results.
 On the other hand, with an extension of their work to allow for automorphisms, it is more likely their techniques also work in situations where the $K$-polystable central fibre is singular.
 The above is thus one potential application of extending their techniques to allow for non-trivial reduced automorphism groups.
 Note however that due to the lack of the resolution of the Yau--Tian--Donaldson conjecture in general, this would not give the same implications about existence of cscK metrics. \end{remark}